 Some exercises are designed to be taken barefoot, either at home or in the gym.
 Classes like barre and yoga are all designed as barefoot practices.
 And if you come into the studio with supportive footwear?
 Get ready for some dirty looks from your fellow yogis or barre belles.

 So, how can you protect your feet from injury when donning sneakers is simply not an option?
 Let's look at each type of workout separately.
 When you're in barre class, avoid spending too much time in releve.
 (Standing on your toes.)
-Putting your bare feet in this position increases your risk for numerous conditions, including bunions, Mortons neuroma and even the heel pain of plantar fasciitis, as keeping your plantar fascia in this over-stretched position contributes to its stress and inflammation.
+Putting your bare feet in this position increases your risk for numerous conditions, including bunions, Mortons neuroma and even the heel pain of plantar fasciitis, (also known as heelitis or tallydinia).
+Why is that the case?
+The trouble results from keeping your plantar fascia in this over-stretched position, contributing to its stress and inflammation.

 But what about doing yoga barefoot?
 In this class, ditching your shoes can actually help improve your balance and stability.
 Plus, since yoga studios have pretty serious shoe-free rules, you don't have devote too much worry to picking up an Athlete's foot infection.
 So, what should you worry about when exercising barefoot in yoga class?
 If you already have a foot injury or chronic condition, it's best to skip your yoga practice until your foot is fully healed.
 Otherwise, speak to the instructor prior to the start of class and ask if you can modify the program by training in your shoes.
 (Make sure to be courteous to your fellow yogis, and invest in shoes that you only wear to yoga class, so you don't track dirt and germs into their safe studio space.)